jason965/AI-Reading-Comprehension/README.md

-This is the code for Reading Comprehension task using stanford SQuAD.
+- This is the code for Reading Comprehension task using stanford SQuAD.
 Given a passage and a question, the model will try to extract part of passage as answer.
 (Assume answer can be found in the passage).

-The main idea of the model is using advanced attention mechanism (Self Attention and bidirectional attention flow)
+- The main idea of the model is using advanced attention mechanism (Self Attention and bidirectional attention flow) in deep learning.

-The data is too large that cannot be put here.
+- The data is too large that cannot be put here.

 **For details, please take a look at the report of this project**